GjjvdBurg/labella.py/docs/README.md

 For these options the color can be given as a three letter hex code (e.g.
-`#222`), a six letter hex code (e.g. `#45f23a`), a user-defined function, a lambda expression, or by a default color scheme.
+`#222`), a six letter hex code (e.g. `#45f23a`), a user-defined function, a lambda expression, or by a list of colors.
 The default color schemes that are implemented are available in `labella.utils` and are known as `COLOR_10` and `COLOR_20`, corresponding to the category 10 and category 20 [categorical colors in d3](https://github.com/mbostock/d3/wiki/Ordinal-Scales).
-When either of these are used, the colors are used in order from small time value to large time value, looping around when necessary.
+These are defined as lists of 10 and 20 colors respectively.
+When lists of colors are used, the colors are used in order from small time value to large time value, looping around when necessary.

 Scales
 ------